sampsyo/cs6120/content/blog/2019-12-20-Internal-Function-Memoization/index.md

 """
 +++

-Transforming a subset of recursive programs into their iterative counterparts.
+The goal of this project is to transform a subset of recursive programs into their iterative counterparts.

 ## Motivation
 Execution time of a program is important.
 As a metric, execution time is relevant not just for saving loads of money from unnecessary compute, but is also relevant in terms of functionality.
 At the limit, writing faster programs can enable us to solve larger problems that require massive computational work in a tangible amount of time.